ozendorf/cilium/questions.md

 Networking:
-* How cilium and load balancer tools like haproxy work together
+* How cilium and load balancer tools like haproxy work together?

+Policies
+* How to blacklist network flow with policies?